Archive for the ‘Homeowner Tips’ Category

 Click Here for a limited time offer to save on your water conditioning system!

 Drain clogs can happen in every home for a variety of reasons.
 Today we will look at kitchen drain clogs and different methods for removing and for preventing them in the first place.
 The kitchen sink is one of the most common places to get a clogged drain.
 This is due in a large part to the amount of grease and organic matter that can potentially go down the drain and into the water trap and pipes.
 And, if you are using a garbage disposal, there is even more potentially disruptive organic matter going down your drain.
-Here are some steps we recommend to keep your kitchen drains flowing:
+Here are some steps we recommend to fix and prevent kitchen drain clogs:

 Kitchen Sink Clog Prevention

-Prevention is the largest factor in dealing with clogs.
+Drain clogs can lead to pipe damage and other plumbing issues, so knowing how to prevent clogged drains is important.
 When cleaning dishes, make sure you scrape most of the food into the trash first and do not put coffee grounds down the drain.
 Pour any grease from pans into a metal can, which can be thrown away after the grease has cooled.
 Minimize the amount of food you put through the disposal.
-Avoid large amounts of potato peels, orange rinds, leafy vegetables, etc. Also use a constant flow of water during and for 30-60 seconds after the disposal is shut off.
+Avoid large amounts of potato peels, orange rinds, leafy vegetables, etc. Also, use a constant flow of water while the garbage disposal is on and for 30-60 seconds after the disposal is shut off.
 This will assist in the process and keep the drain from clogging.
 After you do the dishes, make sure you run hot water to prevent greasy buildup near the drain.
 If you really want to get serious pour a half-cup of baking soda and a half-cup of vinegar down the drain, followed by very hot water.

 Use Natural Bacteria/Enzyme Cleaners

 Unlike toxic chemical drain openers, enzyme cleaners will create slime eating colonies that literally eat all sorts of organic matter.
-However these cleaners work best as a preventative, removing the grime before it can build up.
-The best time to use enzyme cleaners is right before bedtime, so they have all night to settle in before the next day’s water can wash them away.
+However these cleaners work best as a preventative by removing the grime before it can build up.
+The best time to use enzyme cleaners is right before you go to sleep, so they have all night to settle in before the next day’s water can wash them away.

 Unclogging a Kitchen Sink